Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Discussion

-Depending on which dataset is used, there are significant differences in training and validation performance.
-This phenomenon could be caused by the differences between the exercises.
+Another reason for the performance discrepancies could be the differences between the exercises.
 Each exercise has a completely different movement sequence and different evaluation criteria.
 Some of these criteria are certainly more complex to learn than others.
 Especially for the complex criteria, there may be too few examples with too little variation to learn a correct representation.
-The label distribution partially supports this thesis: HS combined, left and right achieved the worst performance on the validation dataset and at the same time have very imbalanced label distributions.

 Action should be taken to align HS and IL performance with TSP and DS performance.
-To correct this, one could try to use transfer learning effects.
+To compensate for missing examples for certain classes, one could try to use transfer learning effects.
 The first processing steps for the analysis of the IMU data should be very similar for all exercises.
 Accordingly, one could train an appropriately constructed autoencoder with the data of all exercises and use the learned weights of the encoder for the CNN blocks.
-The higher number of available examples, which also cover a higher variability, could lead to much more robust features and thus to increased performance in the evaluation of the different exercises.
-The low scatter of performance on the training and validation data is also striking.
-This indicates that the performance on these data depends to a small extent on individual subjects.
-At the present scale, this is acceptable for the amount of data available.
+The higher number of available examples, which also cover a higher variability, could lead to more robust features and thus to increased performance in the evaluation of the different exercises.